fjp/ppp/ch1-computers_people_and_programming/ch1-review.md

 A software program that is not tested will be difficult to debug if it consists of a large code base.
 Other difficulties with testing are forgotten tests that would've solved a unseen bug.
 Writing useful tests is difficult and takes time to master.

+“Programming is understanding”: when you can program a task, you understand it.
+Conversely, when you under- stand a task thoroughly, you can write a program to do it.
+In other words, we can see programming as part of an effort to thoroughly understand a topic.
+A program is a precise representation of our understanding of a topic.

 Information processing, such as providing answers to (Google) search queries, leads to challenges in the organization and transmission of data and lots of interesting work on how to present vast amounts of data in a comprehensible form: “user interface” is a very important aspect of handling data.